RobTillaart/TM1637_RT/README.md

 ## Description

-The TM1637 drives 7 segment displays and can also scan a 16 key keyboard
+The TM1637 drives 7 segment displays and can also scan a 16 key keyboard.

 Library is tested with Arduino UNO and a 6 digits display.